April 1, 2025

 Join millions of others creating with Descript

-How to transcribe Zoom meetings: 3 methods for beginners
+How to transcribe Zoom meetings: 3 easy ways in 2025

 Can Zoom transcribe a meeting?

 The short answer is yes; Zoom can transcribe your meetings for you.
-It can even go a step above and provide automated captions (i.e., live captions) as you record in real time if you don't fancy waiting for a transcript afterward.
+It can even provide automated captions (i.e., live captions) as you record in real time if you don't fancy waiting for a transcript afterward.
+This feature supports multiple languages, making it valuable for international teams and multilingual meetings.

 There is, however, a catch.
 To enable transcription in Zoom, you'll need a Pro, Business, Education, or Enterprise license, and you specifically need to use cloud recording/storage (rather than local recording).
-We'll get into the details of how to do this shortly, but it's worth mentioning that at the time of writing, the pricing of the paid Zoom plans are as follows:
+We'll get into the details of how to transcribe Zoom meetings shortly, but it's worth mentioning that paid Zoom plans are required for the native transcription feature.
+The specific pricing may change, so check Zoom's website for current rates.

 • Pro: $159.90/year/user (works out as $13.33 per month), or $15.99 monthly.